Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 BPC-157 — Body Protection Compound

 BPC-157 is a pentadecapeptide derived from human gastric juice.
-In animal models, it has demonstrated accelerated wound healing through increased collagen formation, angiogenesis, and reepithelialization.
-Rodent studies show faster closure of skin wounds and burns, enhanced tendon-to-bone healing, and improved recovery from muscle injuries.
+In animal models, it has demonstrated accelerated wound healing through increased collagen formation, cell migration, angiogenesis, and reepithelialization.
+Rodent studies show faster closure of skin wounds and burns, enhanced tendon-to-bone healing, reduced inflammation, and improved recovery from muscle injuries.

 The peptide appears to modulate the nitric oxide pathway and upregulate growth hormone receptor expression.
 However, the critical caveat is that the overwhelming majority of BPC-157 data comes from animal studies.
 Published human clinical trial data is extremely limited, and the compound is not approved for any therapeutic use.
 Looksmaxxing communities frequently extrapolate rodent healing data to human skin quality—a leap that the current evidence does not fully support.